Skip to content

 Does my supplement 3PL need to be FDA registered?

 Any facility that holds, distributes, or ships dietary supplements must be registered with the FDA as a food facility under 21 CFR Part 1.225.
 This applies even if the 3PL does not manufacture the product.
-Ask for their FDA registration number and verify it on the FDA's facility registration database.
+Ask for their FDA registration number and request a copy of their registration confirmation directly, as FDA facility registration records are not publicly searchable.

 What temperature should supplements be stored at?